 This post discusses the Napa fire but we are interested in insiders with information about fires anywhere in the United States caused by faulty equipment and poor line maintenance.

-For more information, contact attorney Brian Mahany at , by phone at (414) 704-6731 (direct) or through our online contact form.
-See also our cornerstone content on the Napa fire and PG&E whistleblowers.
+For more information, contact attorney Brian Mahany at , by phone at (direct) or through our online contact form.
+See also our cornerstone content on the Napa fire and PG&E whistleblowers and our newest post, How to File a Wildfire Lawsuit and Maximize your Recovery.
 All inquiries are kept completely confidential.

 The person you help may just be a friend, neighbor or loved one… including one you haven’t yet met.